innobead/huber/README.md

 # Contribution

-If you would like to add some useful tools in the builtin manged packages list, please have a PR as below steps.
+If you would like to add some useful tools in the builtin managed packages list, please have a PR as below steps.

 1. Add a new package module in `src/generator/src/pkg`
 2. Update the added package in `src/generator/src/build.rs`